Wagner chief Yevgeny Prigozhin on passenger list of crashed plane

 It was not clear if Prigozhin was among those on board, though Russia’s civilian aviation regulator, Rosaviatsia, said he was on the manifest.

-Russia’s state news agency RIA Novosti reported, citing emergency officials, that eight bodies were found at the site of the crash.
+He said “multiple individuals have changed their name to Yevgeniy Prigozhin, as part of his efforts to obfuscate his travels”.

+“Let’s not be surprised if he pops up shortly in a new video from Africa,” Mr Giles said.

-Flight tracking data reviewed by The Associated Press showed a private jet registered to Wagner that Prigozhin had used previously took off from Moscow on Wednesday evening and its transponder signal disappeared minutes later.
+Flight tracking data reviewed by The Associated Press showed a private jet that Prigozhin had used previously took off from Moscow on Wednesday and its transponder signal disappeared minutes later.

-The signal was lost in a rural region with no nearby airfields where the jet could have landed safely.
+The signal stopped suddenly while the plane was at altitude and travelling at speed.

-In an image posted by a pro-Wagner social media account showing burning wreckage, a partial tail number matching a private jet belonging to the company could be seen.
+In an image posted by a pro-Wagner social media account showing burning wreckage, a partial tail number matching a jet previously used by Prigozhin could be seen.

-The colour and placement of the number on the engine of the crashed plane matches other photos of the Wagner jet examined by The AP.
+Videos shared by the pro-Wagner Telegram channel Grey Zone show a plane dropping like a stone from a large cloud of smoke, twisting widely as it falls.

+Such freefalls can occur when an aircraft sustains severe damage, and a frame-by-frame analysis by The AP of two videos are consistent with some sort of explosion mid-flight.

 This week Prigozhin posted his first recruitment video since the mutiny, saying that Wagner is conducting reconnaissance and search activities, and “making Russia even greater on all continents, and Africa even more free”.

-Also this week, Russian media reported, citing anonymous sources, that a top Russian general linked to Prigozhin, General Sergei Surovikin, was dismissed from his position of the commander of Russia’s air force.
+Also this week, Russian media reported, citing anonymous sources, that General Sergei Surovikin was dismissed from his position of the commander of Russia’s air force.

 Surovikin, who at one point led Russia’s operation in Ukraine, has not been seen in public since the mutiny, when he recorded a video address urging Prigozhin’s forces to pull back.